kyeum/HelloDW1000/README.md

 This library is currently (2019) **not actively maintained** by teh owner *thotro*.

+This library is currently (2020) **actively maintained** by owner *kyeum*.

 Anyway you can create pull requests if you found a bug or developed a new feature.
 They maybe help others.

 **TODOLists:**
-* Design architecture and library for other user's with DWM1000 & pyboard with the help of other's arduino libraries
+* Design architecture and library for other user's with DWM1000 & arduino pro
-* First step will be

 **General notice:**
 * Datasheet and application notices are available at https://www.decawave.com/ (require free registration).